elsampsa/valkka-multiprocess/docs/snippets/index.rst

     sudo apt-get install smem htop

-After that, run for example the script memwatch.bash in the aux/ directory.
-Or just launch htop.
 In htop, remember to go to ``setup => display`` options and enable "Hide userland process threads" to make the output more readable.

 Streaming data